Semiclassical gravitational collapse of a radially symmetric massless scalar quantum field: Introduction

-In this paper we present a formalism to numerically study the gravitational collapse of a radially symmetric complex scalar quantum field in real time.
+In this paper we present a formalism to numerically study the gravitational collapse of a radially symmetric complex scalar quantum field in real time in the angular momentum $l=0$ approximation.

 The fact that the scalar field only interacts semiclassically via gravity allows us to trace its evolution without any Fock space truncation if we remain in the Fock space of the original metric.
 While it would be extremely complicated to represent the scalar field in the Fock space of the final metric and thus observe the outgoing particle content, we can nonetheless trace the expectation values of crucial quantities such as the Hamiltonian density of the scalar field throughout the entire time evolution and thereby obtain a quantitative picture of the collapse.

 One of the main features of our formalism is the guaranteed compatibility of the scalar field with the background metric at all times.
 Although we can disentangle classical from vacuum contributions and thus explicitly study backreaction effects, the metric is at every point in our time evolution compatible with the corresponding expectation value of the energy-momentum tensor of the scalar field.